munnasorder/JavaScript_Simple_Problem_Solving/README.md

-### Here are some simple javaScript problem solving solutions.
+### Here are some simple javaScript problem-solving solutions.
 It's for beginners.